How to Browse Privately Online

 While inbuilt private browsers can’t ensure your anonymity online, they do have some limited uses:

 - Private browsers stop your browsing history being recorded on your device - useful when buying gifts for nosey spouses.

-- You can use private browsing mode when conducting research to get results that aren’t influenced by your past online behaviour.
+- You can use private browsing mode when conducting research to get results that aren’t influenced by your past online behavior.

 - You can also use private browsing mode to log into multiple accounts of a certain service simultaneously.

 Essentially, if you are looking to hide your browsing history on a shared computer or want to conduct some ‘clean’ Google searches then it is fine to use private browsing mode.
-However, if you want stay private from outside sources such as ISPs, advertisers and the government, you might want to scroll down and learn more about VPNs.
+However, if you want to stay private and hide your IP from outside sources such as ISPs, advertisers, and the government, you might want to scroll down and learn more about VPNs.